skomyshan/population_shifts/README.md

 #### Question we hope to answer with the data
 - What are the measurements that strongly correlate to the change in a country's (or region's) population?
-	- How does inflation, and variable impacting inflation, affect the population?
-	- How does military spending forecast military conflicts and ultimately drive population changes?
-	- How do changes in a country's exports relate to their dependence on other countries and impact population changes?
-	- How does a country's life expectancy impact changes in their population?
-	- How does GDP, a measure of a country's overall economic health, lead to changes in population?
-- Does the correlation between these variables and changes in population differ from country to country?
-Is there a stronger correlation when looking at larger countries?
-How about when comparing regions?
+- Can the variables of inflation (and variables impacting inflation), military spending (forecast proxy for military conflicts), exports and GDP (economic measures), and a country's life expectancy (a measure of a country's overall economic health) be used to effectively model population change from year to year in a country or across the world.
+- Is there a grouping (of either countries or years) that would allow us to better predict population change and, if so, what are the groupings?
+What does this tell us about the variables that impact population.

 ### Machine Learning Model
 - The image below will help guide us through the entire project including the machine learning model that we intend to use.
 At a high level, the model we will be using will be a supervised model that allows us to measure the impact that the independent variables have on population measurements and which variables are most impactful.
 As we become more familiar with the data and our hypothesis continues to develop, we will construct a more comprehensive plan for our machine learning.